Chief of Training

 Battalion Chief Mike Caldaro has been in the Fire Rescue service since 1982.
 He has been affiliated with the Coral Springs Fire Department since 1993 and is currently assigned to the Coral Springs Fire Academy as the Assistant Chief of Training.
 He has been a Fire Service instructor since 1998 and currently serves as the EMS Program Director.
 Chief Caldaro also is an instructor for Minimum Standards as well as being the Lead Instructor for Driver Engineer and Aerial Apparatus Operations training.
 Chief Caldaro has an AS degree in Fire Science from BCC and a BS degree in Organizational Leadership from St.Thomas University.
 His other achievements include: Fire Inspector, Paramedic, Urban Search and Rescue Specialist assigned to USAR Florida Task Force Two.
 Chief Caldaro has been deployed 4 times with USAR Task Force 2; those missions include Hurricane Katrina (twice), Hurricane Ike and to Haiti in January, 2010 where they were able to save 7 lives following the devastating earthquake.

-Joe Russoniello is a Captain with the City of Coral Springs Fire Department with over 17 years experience.
+Joe Russoniello is a Captain with the City of Coral Springs Fire Department and has been with the CSFD since 1992.
 He holds an Associates Degree, a Live Fire Instructor II Certification and has been a fire service instructor since 2001.
 Captain Russoniello is currently a Lead Instructor with the Academy as well as the Burn Master for the Coral Springs Fire Academy.
 He has instructed the Driver Engineer Program, Minimum Standards Class and the Aerial Apparatus Operator class.

 Captain Russoniello is also a member of the Florida Task Force (Urban Search and Rescue) assigned in Miami where he subsequently instructed Tech Search Operations for new members.
 He was deployed to Louisiana after Hurricane Katrina devastated the area.
 For four weeks he and fellow Task Force members searched flooded and demolished homes for survivors.
 Captain Russoniello was deployed to Haiti in January, 2010 with the USAR team where they were able to save 7 lives following the devastating earthquake.